ArunKrishnan09/dl-survey-live-lab-2025/students/TEMPLATE_experiment_log.md

 Best score (RandomizedSearch): 0.864
 ### Reflection:
 (What worked?
 What didn’t?
 What would you try next?)
 - Which method finished faster?
-Why?  randomized search cv. it only test a subset of what gridsearch does
+Why?  randomized search cv. it only tests randomized values of what gridsearch does, oftentimes being smaller
-- Did they find similar or different best parameters?  similarbut randomized search was better because it explored one extra parameter most likely
+- Did they find similar or different best parameters?  similar but randomized search was better because it explored one extra parameter (most likely)
 - When would you choose GridSearchCV vs RandomizedSearchCV in practice?
 Grid search when not caring much about efficiency but wanting best results and vice versa.

 # Experiment Log (Arun Krishnan)

 For each experiment you run this semester: